Staff

 Conservation Director

 Lea was hired in September of 2024.
 She is an alum of Ball State University where she studied Environmental Geoscience and Natural Resource Management.
 She has experience in public programing and events, soil/water sampling, and data reporting.
-Currently, she and her fiancé live in Noblesville with their dog Milo.
+Lea and her fiancé live in Crawfordsville with their two dogs.

 - Phone:765-362-0405 Ext.
 3